Cary Grant: Vaudeville and performing career

-The Pender Troupe began touring the country, and Grant developed the ability in pantomime to broaden his physical acting skills.
-They traveled on the RMS Olympic to conduct a tour of the United States on July 21, 1920, when he was 16, arriving a week later.
-Biographer Richard Schickel writes that Douglas Fairbanks and Mary Pickford were aboard the same ship, returning from their honeymoon, and that Grant played shuffleboard with him.
-He was so impressed with Fairbanks that he became an important role model.
-After arriving in New York, the group performed at the New York Hippodrome, which was the largest theater in the world at the time with a capacity of 5,697.
+The Pender Troupe began touring the country, and Grant's performing pantomime developed his physical skills, broadening the range of his acting.
+The troupe traveled on the RMS Olympic to conduct a tour of the United States on July 21, 1920, when he was 16, arriving a week later.
+Biographer Richard Schickel writes that Douglas Fairbanks and Mary Pickford were aboard the same ship, returning from their honeymoon; Grant played shuffleboard with Fairbanks, who became an important role model for him.
+After arriving in New York, the group performed at the New York Hippodrome, the largest theater in the world at the time with a capacity of 5,697.
 They performed there for nine months, putting on 12 shows a week, and they had a successful production of Good Times.

 Grant became a part of the vaudeville circuit and began touring, performing in places such as St. Louis, Missouri, Cleveland, and Milwaukee, and he decided to stay in the US with several of the other members when the rest of the troupe returned to Britain.
 He became fond of the Marx Brothers during this period, and Zeppo Marx was an early role model for him.
 In July 1922, he performed in a group called the "Knockabout Comedians" at the Palace Theater on Broadway.
 He formed another group that summer called "The Walking Stanleys" with several of the former members of the Pender Troupe, and he starred in a variety show named "Better Times" at the Hippodrome towards the end of the year.
 While serving as a paid escort for the opera singer Lucrezia Bori at a Park Avenue party, he met George C. Tilyou Jr., whose family owned Steeplechase Park.
-Learning of his acrobatic experience, Tilyou hired him to work as a stilt-walker and attract large crowds on the newly opened Coney Island Boardwalk, wearing a bright greatcoat and a sandwich board which advertised the amusement park.
+Learning of his acrobatic experience, Tilyou hired him to work as a stilt-walker and attract large crowds on the newly opened Coney Island Boardwalk, wearing a bright greatcoat and a sandwich board that advertised the amusement park.